Charles Wigoder: Telecom Plus/Utility Warehouse

-In 2022 Wigoder became director of Glow Green Limited.
-A company famous for appalling customer service.

 Personal life

-Married to Elizabeth, the couple have a son and three daughters.
-The couple live in London.
+Wigoder is married to Elizabeth, and the couple have a son and three daughters.
 Wigoder is an expert bridge player who won the prestigious Cavendish Invitational Teams in 2004.

-Politics

 Wigoder has supported the Conservative Party and gave a direct donation to Liam Fox in his 2005 leadership bid to replace Michael Howard, running against David Cameron He later lent the Conservatives £100,000 as a beneficial loan, as outlined in the 31 March 2006 statement by party chairman Francis Maude.

-Charity
+The Financial Times reported that a company linked to him donated £100,000 to the Conservative Party's 2024 UK general election campaign.

 In the summer of 2013, Wigoder donated £1 million to the Kent Law Campaign to help build a new home for the University of Kent's Kent Law Clinic.
-This has been named The Wigoder Law Building.
+This has been named the Wigoder Law Building.